GuySimai/GuySimai/README.md

 </p>
 <h3 align="left">Main projects:</h3>

+**SilentGuard - Drowning Detection - Final Project**
+- Developed a system for detecting silent drowning incidents in live video using pose estimation and motion tracking.
+- Implemented real-time swimmer state classification using YOLO11 Pose, Deep SORT, ensuring stable and consistent motion tracking over time.
+- Built a Flask server with multiprocessing to process multiple authenticated video streams in real-time.
+- Recognized by the final project lecturer and presented as an example of a good project in the final project course.

 **Half Chess - C#**
 - Utilized ASP.NET to build a web-based application with an interactive UI and real-time multiplayer functionality.
 - Integrated SQL Server for data management, including player statistics, game history, and move analysis.